 I started U.S.C.'s School of Cinema-Television in January of 1984, and spent the next 8 years in Hollywood working and learning from some of the masters of the craft.
-Eventually, I finished my award-winning masters thesis film, "Among the Magic Mountains," and earned my stellar degree.
+I earned my stellar degree with my award-winning masters thesis film, "Among the Magic Mountains."

 At U.S.C.
 I practiced both fiction and non-fiction.
 The paid work I did was largely in post.
 From cataloguing several decades worth of films for the Visual Anthropology Department to operations assistant in a commercial video post-production facility.
 From cutting promos for Z-Channel (an early regional version of TMC) and studios like Paramount Pictures, to cutting and designing multi-screen installations for museums and theme parks.

 Writer/Producer/Director of 30-minute Narrative Documentary in which the filmmaker learns about a family secret.
 The LA Times called it, "...a real heart-tugger, Kalynn Huffman’s irresistible “Among the Magic Mountains.”

 Winner, University Film and Video Association Grant

 U.S.C.
 School of Cinema-Television Alumni gathering and on-campus screening and talk-back.